davjam/MapWith/README.md

 - Doesn't this already exist?
 (It feels like it should!)
 - Is this useful enough to be a separate library?
-- Should I name it Data.Traversable.MapWith?
+- Should I name it `Data.Traversable.MapWith`?
 Or are such names "reserved" for "official" libraries, or something?
 Would this name impact my own file/directory structures?
 - Is the code/documentation clear enough?
-- Should I export the Injectable class and InjectedFn constructor?
+- Should I export the `Injectable` class and `InjectedFn` constructor?
   (I don't think it would be possible to create new instances anyway.)
-  Not exporting them leaves an annoying warning when I build the documentation, and doesn't create a hyperlink for Injectable.
+  Not exporting them leaves an annoying warning when I build the documentation, and doesn't create a hyperlink for `Injectable`.
 - Should I make up loads more Injectors, or leave that for anyone who uses the library?

 # Performance